RickStrahl/MarkdownMonster/Readme.md

 * Embed code snippets and see highlighted syntax coloring
 * Text Snippet Expansion with C# Code via [Snippets Addin](https://github.com/RickStrahl/Snippets-MarkdownMonster-Addin)

+#### File Operations
+* Editor remembers open documents by default (optional)
+* Auto-Save and Auto-Backup support
+* Integrated file and folder browser
+* Save files with encryption
+* Drag and drop from Explorer and Folder Browser
+* Open Command Window or Explorer for active document
+* Open images for editing with a right click
+* Commit and push active document to Git

 #### Weblog Publisher
 * Create or edit Weblog posts using Markdown